-Fareed Zakaria is an influential Indian-American journalist, political commentator, and author.
-He hosts CNN's *Fareed Zakaria GPS* and is a columnist for *The Washington Post*.
-His career includes prominent roles at *Newsweek* and *Time* magazine, solidifying his reputation as a leading voice in global affairs and political analysis.
+Fareed Zakaria is a prominent Indian-American journalist, political commentator, and author.
+He hosts CNN's *Fareed Zakaria GPS* and pens a weekly column for *The Washington Post*.
+Previously, he held influential editorial positions at *Newsweek* and *Time*, solidifying his presence in international affairs and political analysis.
+Zakaria's work focuses on global issues, foreign policy, and the evolving world order, making him a respected voice in contemporary discourse.

 In 1920, Rafiq Zakaria, Fareed Zakaria's father, was born.
 He was a politician associated with the Indian National Congress and a scholar interested in Islam.

 In 1936, Fatima Zakaria, Fareed Zakaria's mother, was born.
-She was the editor of the Sunday Times of India.
+She was the editor of the Sunday Times of India for a time.

-In 1986, Fareed Zakaria graduated with a Bachelor of Arts from Yale University, where he was president of the Yale Political Union, editor in chief of the Yale Political Monthly, and a member of the Scroll and Key society.
+In 1986, Fareed Zakaria graduated with a Bachelor of Arts from Yale University.
+During his time there, he was the president of the Yale Political Union and editor in chief of the Yale Political Monthly.

 In 1992, at the age of 28, Fareed Zakaria became the managing editor of Foreign Affairs.
-Under his guidance, the magazine was redesigned to be published once every two months.
+He guided the magazine's redesign and shift to a bi-monthly publication schedule.

-In 1993, Fareed Zakaria gained a PhD in government from Harvard University, where he studied under Samuel P. Huntington and Stanley Hoffmann, as well as international relations theorist Robert Keohane.
+In 1993, Fareed Zakaria earned a PhD in government from Harvard University, where he studied under Samuel P. Huntington and Stanley Hoffmann.

 In 1997, Fareed Zakaria married Paula Throckmorton, a jewelry designer.